-As of 2018, the world’s digital population– active internet users – reached 3.9 billion people.
+As of 2021, the world’s digital population– active internet users – reached 4.66 billion people.
 An even more staggering statistic is the saturation of internet use itself.
-According to Statista, 98 percent of adults aged 18-29 are online alongside 97 percent of those aged 30 to 49.
-Even 87 percent of those aged 50 to 64 are connected, confirming that the majority of the world is now online, regardless of age.
+According to Statista, 99 percent of adults aged 18-29 are online alongside 98 percent of those aged 30 to 49.
+Even 96 percent of those aged 50 to 64 are connected.
+In short, more people are online now than ever before regardless of their age.

-While some see this connectivity as a modern marvel, others see it as an opportunity to take advantage of unsuspecting users.
-According to Forbes, 2018 saw an average of 2.5 quintillion bytes of data created per day.
-This data includes everything you see online, from your grandmother’s newest Facebook post to the hottest viral cat video.
-But this total also includes your passwords, financial information, sensitive personal data – even your location.
+Unfortunately, more people online means more targets for attackers.
+Passwords, financial information, sensitive personal data – even your location right now are constantly circulating online, bringing potential risks for user privacy and data protection.
 As the number of total internet users rises, so does the number of scammers, hackers, and social engineers trying to take advantage of the system.
 It’s more important now than ever before to take the necessary precautions to keep yourself and your data safe online.
 So, what can you do?

 1. Automate Updates